Vyral/jorge-gonzalez/_posts/2025-05-23-what-projects-actually-add-value-to-your-home-in-2025.md

 **3\.
 Choose the right contractor.** Selecting the right contractor is crucial for any renovation project.
 It’s important to find someone you can trust to get the job done right and within budget.
 Ask for recommendations from friends, family, or local online groups.
 Once you’ve found a few options, get multiple quotes, check if they are licensed, and ask to see examples of their past work.
 A good contractor will guide you through the process to ensure the job is done right.

-If you’re planning to sell this spring and want to focus on upgrades that add real value, not just the expensive ones, let’s talk.
+If you’re planning to sell this summer and want to focus on upgrades that add real value, not just the expensive ones, let’s talk.
 Every market is unique, and I can help you determine which upgrades will make the most sense for your home and timeline.
-Call or send me an email to schedule a free strategy session, and together, we’ll work on getting you the best return this spring.
+Call or send me an email to schedule a free strategy session, and together, we’ll work on getting you the best return this summer.